abdessamad1224554/my-ai-idea/README.md

 - Create personalized study plans
 - Help students track their progress

+# My AI Idea

-This project was created as part of the Building AI course by MinnaLearn and the University of Helsinki.
+This project was created as part of the Building AI course by MinnaLearn and the University of Helsink